-- ¼ teaspoon salt plus more to taste
+- ¼ teaspoon kosher salt, plus more to taste

 - 2 cups mayonnaise

-- Add the chipotle peppers and adobo sauce, lime juice, garlic powder, onion powder and salt to a small blender and blend until smooth.7 ounces chipotle peppers in adobo sauce1 lime½ teaspoon garlic powder½ teaspoon onion powder¼ teaspoon salt
+- Add the chipotle peppers and adobo sauce, lime juice, garlic powder, onion powder and salt to a small blender and blend until smooth.7 ounces chipotle peppers in adobo sauce1 lime½ teaspoon garlic powder½ teaspoon onion powder¼ teaspoon kosher salt

 - Add the mayonnaise to a medium size bowl then pour in the chipotle pepper sauce and stir to combine.2 cups mayonnaise